rapsoj/crop-yield-estimate/final-submission/README.md

 - sys.path.insert(0, '/Users/yourname/Downloads/crop-yield-estimate-OxfordGroup/pipeline')

 **The expected runtime is around 3 minutes** (for a 2020 laptop with 8Gb RAM, Processor: AMD Ryzen 5 3500u, Graphic card: AMD Radeon vega 8 graphics)
+- note: due to the nature of the models we used (XGBoost, LightGBM and CatBoost), the predictions will slightly vary with every run.
+Unfortunately, setting a seed does not allow for exact reproducibility, but the RMSE should be fairly stable.